kephin/JavaScript_Learning-JavaScript/iterables-looping.md

   })
   ```

-for-in loop iterates over all data, including methods or properties added to the prototype
+for...in loop iterates all enumerable properties of an object, including methods or properties added to the prototype

 ```javascript
 Array.prototype.shuffle = function(){